 While it’s important that you and your family have a great time at the tailgate, you’ll also want your pup to enjoy his experience.
 If possible, give your dog plenty of exercise before sending him off to the races.
 This will make him less anxious in the car and a tad calmer when first arriving to the site.
 Once you get to the tailgate area, familiarize your pup with other dogs and people that are also there.
 Bring toys, such as a Frisbee or tennis ball, to play fetch with your dog and his new friends in an open area.
 You can also pack some treats to reward good behavior and to keep him away from your snack bar.
 If your pup enjoys playing dress up, make him feel included by suiting him up in the colors of your favorite team.

 Follow these tips and your pooch will be begging to come back every Saturday!
-But if you don’t plan to bring your pup to the tailgate, drop him off at Wags and receive discounted boarding and daycare for all SEC home games.
-Click here to learn more about these fun discounts.
+But if you don’t plan to bring your pup to the tailgate, drop him off at Wags and receive discounted boarding with your ticket stub during the regular college football season.
 Call 205-902-WAGS (9247) to book your furry friend’s spot today!